Image: St. Catherine with Angels | photo by Lawrence OP | flickr

 The pursuit of God’s wisdom may not lead to riches or earthly honors.
 In Catherine’s case, this pursuit contributed to her martyrdom.
 She was not, however, foolish in preferring to die for Jesus rather than live only by denying him.
 All the rewards that her tormentors offered her would rust, lose their beauty, or in some other way become a poor exchange for Catherine’s honesty and integrity in following Jesus Christ.

-Saint Catherine of Alexandria is the Patron Saint of:
+Saint Catherine of Alexandria is a Patron Saint of: